Wikia/mobile-wiki/README.md

 * test if service runs and serves correct data

 ## Updating translations
 Localization is handled by i18next JavaScript library and CrowdIn service. i18next is a part (module) of the Mercury and loads files from `front/locales` directory.
-CrowdIn is an external service which is responsible only for providing translations for the key values from the source file `front/locales/en/translation.json`.
+CrowdIn is an external service which is responsible only for providing translations for the keys' values from the source file `front/locales/en/translation.json`.
 Wikia has its own CrowdIn client which is already installed on your dev-box.

 ### Uploading new keys/updating key values in the source file
 If during the development process you've added new keys to the `front/locales/en/translation.json` file (the source file), then you have to upload it to CrowdIn to enable the translators to work on the other languages.
 The same applies if you've changed the values of the existing keys in the source file, as the corresponding values in other languages are being invalidated.